PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 }
 ```

-The above code gets the second string from the array of strings (in `argv`).
+The above code gets the second string from the array of addresses (in `argv`).

 Compile this code using `make` and run it using `./input` along with an argument, like the following command.